Are You Making Bad Financial Decisions Because of Information Avoidance?

 Freeing Cognitive “Bottleneck Congestion” in Autonomous Vehicles

-Putting too much trust into driver assistance design can introduce drivers to a dangerous amount of risk, and this may pose problems for road safety.
+Putting too much trust into driver assistance design may pose problems for road safety.

 CO2 Out Of Sight, Not Out Of Mind: Carbon Capture and Storage Risks